vrunge/M2algorithmique/README.md

   algorithm, along with multiple heuristic approaches

-This package serves as a reference for students, demonstrating good practices in algorithm implementation and package development in R.
+This package serves as a reference for students, demonstrating good practices in algorithm implementation and package development in Rcpp.

 ------------------------------------------------------------------------